Supportive Care for Patients with Interstitial Lung Disease

 Is palliative care another name for hospice?

 No. Palliative care is not the same as hospice care.
-Hospice is provided for a person with a terminal illness whose doctor believes he or she has 6 months or less to live if the illness runs its natural course.
-When entering hospice, patients confirm that they would like palliative care only, rather than also having direct treatments for ILD that might prolong life.
+Palliative care is specialized, supportive medical care delivered by a multidisciplinary team of healthcare professionals.
+Hospice care is an insurance benefit provided for a person with a terminal illness whose doctor believes he or she has 6 months or less to live if the illness runs its natural course.
+When entering hospice care, patients confirm with their insurance company that they would like palliative care only, rather than also having direct treatments for ILD that might prolong life.5

-Hospice care is voluntary.
+Hospice care allows patients to choose to avoid more hospitalizations and medical interventions.
+It is usually provided in the patient’s residence (home, assisted living facility, or long-term care facility).
+Choosing to enroll in hospice care is voluntary.
 If a person enters hospice care and then decides to return to direct treatment for ILD and leave hospice, that is always allowed.

-Home health care means any health care delivered in your own home.
-Healthcare providers travel to the person’s home to help treat an illness, injury or chronic condition.
+No. Home health care is an insurance benefit with the goal of treating the underlying illness or injury.6 Usually, this health care is provided by skilled nurses, physical therapists, and occupational therapists.
 Home health care can be used for a short time, such as recovery from a surgery, or a long time, such as with a person who has had a stroke.

 What are the benefits of palliative care for people with ILD?